Okabo001/okabo001/README.md

 - 🔭 I’m currently working on **Revamp an app you love**

-- 🌱 I’m currently learning **On Barchelor Of Science in Information Technology in Zetech University and also undergoing a study in ALX SE**
+- 🌱 I’m Done  **with my Barchelor Of Science in Information Technology in Zetech University and waiting for graduation and also undergoing a study in Cybershujaa for a cloud network security**

-- 👯 I’m looking to collaborate on **gaming app**
+- 👯 I’m looking to collaborate on **Secure Application Development**

-- 🤝 I’m looking for help with **a system that can monitor and report cops when they get outn of their duty and harm citizens**
+- 🤝 I’m looking for help with **Security Information and Event Management (SIEM) System**

 - 👨‍💻 All of my projects are available at [Github(actual not all of them)](Github(actual not all of them))